LYNDON

 Pomona Lake

 Research suggested that the house may have been built by the U.S. Government for the Sac & Fox Indians, in about 1860.
-To save the historical house, it was moved to the Lyndon City Park in October, 1997.
-The Lyndon City Park is open to the public from 6:00 am to 10:00 pm daily, and the outside of the Bailey House can be viewed during that time.
-However the interior of the Bailey House is open only on special occasions or by appointment.
+To save the historical house, it was moved to the Lyndon City Park in October of 1997.
+The Lyndon City Park is open to the public from 6am to 10pm daily, where the outside of the house can be viewed.
+However, the interior of the house is open only on special occasions or by appointment.
 Learn more.

 Wells P. Bailey House